amyliu1437/capstone-bookreview/README.md

 ## Features

 1. **Find Books**:
-   - Discover new books based on genre, author, or keyword search.
+   - Discover new books based on author or keyword search.
    - View detailed information about each book, including synopsis, author details, and reader ratings.

 2. **Rate and Review**: